 Relations: Lorms and elves share mutual respect, though usually distant.
 Other races rarely interact with lorms, as their favored environment is usually considered barrens with little use by other races.
 Of the races that favor swamplands, they tend to have good relations with grippli.
 They try to live peacefully with lizardfolk and boggards, though they former are usually rather cold and xenophobic, and the later outright hostile neighbors.

 Alignment And Religion: Lorms view the existence as an eternal cycle of life—growth, maturity, decay, and sprouting of a new life.
-Because of their continued existence as lorm-moss, they do view end of life as change, not death as such.
+Because of their continued existence as lorm-moss, they do view death as another change of the cycle, not end of life.
 Only an utter demise that prevents lorm-moss from growing, such as complete destruction of body, rapid transformation into undead, or dying in place that cannot support lorm-moss is considered the true death, a tragic event warranting mourning the lost spirit.
 Their perception of cyclic existence extends to other aspects of life as well, as they view old generations teaching new ones as "fertilizing" them with their knowledge.
 At the same time, they consider cultural changes between generations as natural "decay" and "sprouting", not resistance to be overcome.

 In a cosmic sense, lorms know that the universe is in a dynamic balance, where changes happen, uphills of good and downhills of evil, with waves of chocking order and disruptive discord waxing and waning with time.
 In the longer time-scale, though, neutrality prevails, as the average of amplitudes of weal and woe.
 Lorms' spiritual ideal of tranquility is understanding those cycles with heart as well as reason, cherishing the good moments while not letting the bad moments break one's spirit.
 Many lorms view themselves primarily as caretakers of nature, living to the side of great events, finding their purpose in tending to the regrowth of the life after inevitable destruction.